The Road goes ever on: part three

 The Palantíri are described as dark, perfectly smooth spheres of varying sizes which acted as a kind of 'magic mirror' to see what was occurring in the present at any distance from the viewer as well as into the past and future.
 According to Gandalf, it was beyond the skill of either Sauron or Saruman to make the Palantíri "lie" though they could cause them to display selective images to create a false impression in the mind of the viewer.
 This is significant, because clairvoyance, however exercised, is not infallible.
 It depends to a large part on the mind of the clairvoyant and their ability, natural or acquired through occult training, to correctly interpret what they may see or experience.
 Tolkien also tells us in his posthumously published Unfinished Tales that using a Palantír requires a person with great strength of will and wisdom.
 This is also significant, for no weak-willed person, or one lacking in the ability to concentrate and focus their mind to the exclusion of all extraneous thoughts, will see much if anything at all in a 'magic' mirror, whatever form it might take.
 For we should add that, contrary to fiction, any reflective surface can be used as a 'magic' mirror, be it made of metal, glass or even still water contained in a dark receptacle.
 This latter method was used at certain periods in ancient Egypt by seers, usually young women, who watched over the safety of the country and gave early warning of any impending danger, as you may read in Joan Grant's occult novel Winged Pharaoh.

 Those of you who have ever practised real spiritual meditation, with or without a 'magic mirror' will know that here speaks the voice of Wisdom.
 Those who have not, must take our word for the fact that Tolkien, never mind how, correctly described the process of clairvoyance and the laws which govern it that we discussed earlier.
 Sam sees what is uppermost in his mind, the future of his beloved master, Frodo, and the despoliation of the Shire by the agents of Saruman.
 Galadriel's response to the shock and anger he displays at what he has seen is illuminating.
 "Remember that the Mirror shows many things, and not all have yet come to pass.
 Some never come to be, unless those that behold the visions turn aside from their path to prevent them.
 The Mirror is dangerous as a guide of deeds."
-This explanation touches on the subject of fate and free-will which we discussed at some length in the afterword to the tenth of our Astral Conversations.
+This explanation touches on the subject of fate and free-will which we discuss in great depth in our article about Fate versus free-will.
 It also reminds us that, as we said earlier, what a clairvoyant sees is largely determined by their own mind and the extent to which they are able to accurately interpret what they see.
 Without thorough training in the occult sciences, clairvoyance is a 'dangerous' guide, not only of 'deeds' as Tolkien tells us, but of everything else besides, for things in the Astral World are no less illusory than the things in this world, nothing being what it appears to be.

 There are far too many instances of magic in the book to discuss them all.
 The best we can do is to mention those that have some hidden meaning or confirm the teachings of occult science.
 Among the former are the magical 'Doors of Durin', also known as the West-door of Moria, a gateway that initially blocks the progress of the beleaguered Fellowship in their quest to destroy the One Ring, which they encounter in Chapter IV of Book 2 of The Fellowship of the Ring.
 These doors, which gave entrance to the grandest mansions of the Dwarves—Khazad-dûm—could only be opened by speaking a magical phrase.
 Moreover, the doors themselves were invisible, as the Dwarf Gimli tells us in the book: "Dwarf-doors are not made to be seen when shut."
 Much the same can be said of the 'doors' to the Mysteries!
 But what principally interests us is the drawing made of these doors by Tolkien and printed as a black-and-white illustration in the book which we reproduce below.
 The Elvish inscription below the two pillars reads: "The Doors of Durin, Lord of Moria.
 Speak friend and enter.
 I Narvi made them.
 Celebrimbor of Hollin drew these signs."
 Now Narvi was a Dwarf but Celebrimbor was an Elf, the same Elf who fashioned the 19 magical rings discussed in part two of our investigation.
 This is noteworthy and suggests that the Doors of Durin had an occult significance over and above the part they play in the story.